ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

 </table><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
-   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narative </th>
+   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narrative </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> _CASQ2_ is an established gene for autosomal recessive CPVT (the second most common genetic cause of the disease, responsible for up to 5% of cases); disease is due to **absent gene product level or altered gene product sequence**.
+   <td style="text-align:left;"> *CASQ2* is an established gene for autosomal recessive CPVT (the second most common genetic cause of the disease, responsible for up to 5% of cases); disease is due to **absent gene product level or altered gene product sequence**.
 For the ClinGen curation, the maximum points were achieved with only a small subset of initial genetic and experimental reports leading to a definitive classification.

-Biallelic loss-of-function variants in _CASQ2_ (both homozygous and compound heterozygous) have been reported in numerous CPVT probands, including frameshift, nonsense and splice donor/acceptor variants, as well as other splice region variants with verified effects on splicing, and missense variants with verified loss-of-function effects. </td>
+Biallelic loss-of-function variants in *CASQ2* (both homozygous and compound heterozygous) have been reported in numerous CPVT probands, including frameshift, nonsense and splice donor/acceptor variants, as well as other splice region variants with verified effects on splicing, and missense variants with verified loss-of-function effects. </td>
   </tr>
 </tbody>
 </table>
+---

 <br>
 <p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>